shingo-ohki/webcamoid_wiki/Development-Roadmap.md

 ### New GUI

 Current GUI doesn't play well with mobile and small screens at all and it's outdated anyways.
 This is a big requirement for Android port.

+### Add a new control area on top of frame

+Allow plugins to put user controls (buttons, sliders, comboboxes, etc.) on top of the frame.
+This can be used to create draw plugins and plugins depending on visual cues relative to the frame.

 ### Scripted plugins (aka Add-ons)